 Make a list of all the things that you appreciate about this person.

-Do they make you your tea or coffee the way you like it in the morning without being asked to do so?
+Do they make your tea or coffee the way you like it in the morning without being asked to do so?
 Do they have a tendency to pick up interesting surprises when they go out shopping?
 Do they parent diligently, with gentle compassion and sincere care?
 How are they with your animal companions?

 As you do this, you may discover a ton of things that you’ve been taking for granted, and realize some pretty amazing things about the person you chose to spend your life with.